dejoy-io/mini-apps-docs/ui/viewport.md

 ## Fullscreen
 Full screen
 ![full-screen](./full-screen.png)
-Mini apps can be launched in fullscreen mode, which expands the application to cover the entire device screen, removing both the top and bottom bars of Dejoy.
+Mini apps can be launched in fullscreen mode, which expands the application to cover the entire device screen, removing both the top and bottom bars of DeJoy.

 This mode is particularly suitable for games and media-focused applications.

-To control fullscreen mode, Dejoy Mini Apps provides such methods as [web_app_request_fullscreen](../apps-communication/methods.md#web_app_request_fullscreen) and [web_app_exit_fullscreen](../apps-communication/methods.md#web_app_exit_fullscreen).
+To control fullscreen mode, DeJoy Mini Apps provides such methods as [web_app_request_fullscreen](../apps-communication/methods.md#web_app_request_fullscreen) and [web_app_exit_fullscreen](../apps-communication/methods.md#web_app_exit_fullscreen).